Stay informed with the

 Video keno uses microprocessor technology and randomized sequencing.
 On a properly functioning video keno machine, no specific number or combination of numbers is any more likely to appear than any other number or combination of numbers.

 I can see that not getting a hand pay for five years would make you question whether cheating was taking place, but I suspect that what you are experiencing is the randomness of video keno machines, and your relatively short gambling timeline.

 Here's the deal, Frank.
 Video keno is a negative-expectation game with a decent-sized house edge.
-The odds against catching 7 out of 7 are 40, 979 to one, and 9 of 9 are one in 1,380,687.
+The odds against catching 7 out of 7 are 40,979 to 1, and 9 of 9 are 1 in 1,380,687.
 With 150 trips to the casino, leisurely playing one game a minute for four hours, you still have played under 40, 979 games to catch a solid 7, and definitely under 1.3 million games to catch nine.
-You best shot for that hand pay is catching 8 of 9, where the odds are 30, 691 to one.
+You best shot for that hand pay is catching 8 of 9, where the odds are 30,691 to 1.

 Also, Frank, I can reasonably assume that you are not watching the video keno machines in question, 24 hours a day, weeks at a time.
 You wouldn't know what happens when you are not eyeing them.
 You might be dumping quarters galore, but you don't see the hand pays when you're not there.

 Getting conspiratorial, sure, I'll play along.
 Yes, anybody can program any machine (computer) to do anything it wants.
 BUT, casinos like the MGM are publicly-traded companies not interested in exposing their gaming license to loss by cheating, and they could be caught relatively easily by a state's gaming regulatory agent conducting surprise field tests of "any and all" video machines to make sure all the devices in use contain software programs or chips approved by the regulatory board.
 Any hanky-panky equals bye-bye license – not a corporate goal.